Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Framework

-According to this flavor decomposition, one can extract $\alpha_i, \beta_i, \gamma_i,$ for each parton flavor $i$ to determine the flavor and centrality dependent jet energy loss distributions $W_{AA}^{i}(x)$ through a global analysis by combining the simulations of p+p cross section and the measurements of nuclear modification factor $R_{AA}$ for jet related observables.
+In this setup, for each parton flavor $i$, the scaled jet energy loss distributions $W_\text{AA}^{i}(x)$ can be determined by three parameters, $\alpha_i, \beta_i, \gamma_i$.
+According to this flavor decomposition, one can extract $\alpha_i, \beta_i, \gamma_i,$ for each parton flavor $i$ to determine the flavor and centrality dependent jet energy loss distributions $W_\text{AA}^{i}(x)$ through a global analysis by combining the simulations of p+p cross section and the measurements of nuclear modification factor $R_\text{AA}$ for jet related observables.

 We apply an advanced statistical tool, i.e. Bayesian analysis, for this purpose.
-Such a method has been successfully employed to extract the bulk and heavy quark transport coefficients~\cite{Xu:2017obm}, as well as the inclusive jet~\cite{He:2018gks} and gluon~\cite{Zhang:2022rby} energy loss distributions in heavy-ion collisions.
+Such a method has been successfully employed to extract the bulk and heavy quark~\cite{Xu:2017obm}, jet~\cite{He:2018gks} and gluon~\cite{Zhang:2022rby} energy loss distributions as well as jet transport coefficients~\cite{Xie:2022ght,JETSCAPE:2021ehl} in heavy-ion collisions.
 The process can be summarized as

 where $P(\theta|data)$ is the posterior distribution of parameters $\theta$ given the experimental data, $P(\theta)$ is the prior distribution of $\theta$, $P(data|\theta)$ is the Gaussian likelihood between experimental data and the output for any given set of parameters and $P(data)$ is the evidence.
 Uncorrelated uncertainties in experimental data are used in the evaluation of the Gaussian likelihood.
 To estimate the posterior distribution given by Eq.~\ref{Bayesian}, the Markov chain Monte Carlo (MCMC) process is carried out using the Methropolis-Hasting algorithm~\cite{Andrieu}.
 A uniform prior distribution $P(\theta)$ in the region $[\alpha_i, \beta_i, \gamma_i] \in [(0,10),(0,8),(0,0.8)]$ is used for the Bayesian analysis.
-We first run $1 \times 10^6$ burn-in MCMC steps to allow the chain to reach equilibrium, and then generate $1 \times 10^6$ MCMC steps in parameter space.
+We first run $2 \times 10^6$ burn-in MCMC steps to allow the chain to reach equilibrium, and then generate $2 \times 10^6$ MCMC steps in parameter space.